krisrjensen/csc730/README.md

 Kris Jensen
 Anomaly detection is a crucial task in various domains, from fraud detection in financial transactions to identifying rare diseases in medical diagnosis.
-Traditional anomaly detec- tion methods often focus on profiling normal instances and identifying instances that deviate from this normal profile.
+Traditional anomaly detection methods often focus on profiling normal instances and identifying instances that deviate from this normal profile.
 However, a novel approach called Isolation Forest (iForest) takes a fundamentally different approach by explicitly isolating